graemen/vox_ex_machina/README.md

 There are currently some paths in a few files that need to be edited in the code.
 They are marked with "TODO:"<br>

 The Festvox voices are under the directory "data".<br>
-Obviously you should have some experience using SuperColider.
+Obviously you should have some experience using SuperCollider.

 Basic help is available on the Wiki https://github.com/graemen/vox/wiki